-Usually, you should cut out coffee during a cleanse, but, because I had decided to do a 30-day alcohol-free challenge (which turned into a 365-day alcohol free challenge!), I allowed myself one dairy-free latte in the morning.
-(Read my article on why I decided to stop drinking alcohol.)
+Usually, you should cut out coffee during a cleanse, but, because I had decided to do a 30-day alcohol-free challenge (which turned into a 365-day alcohol-free challenge!), I allowed myself one dairy-free latte in the morning.
+(Read my article on why I decided to stop drinking alcohol for a whole year.)

 I ate mostly plant-based but not all raw since the cleanse was in January and I needed warm food to sustain me.

 Here’s what a day on a cleanse looks like:

 8 oz of celery juice on an empty stomach

 Coffee with non-dairy milk (I make my own almond-cashew milk)

 Orange smoothie (mangos, peaches, almond milk, coconut yogurt, dates)

 Colorful salad with chickpeas or chicken